 Prof. Vilhauer has an A.B. in Philosophy from Harvard and a Ph.D. in Philosophy from the University of Chicago.
 He is currently Professor and Chair of the City College Philosophy Department.
 His research interests include free will theory, Kantian ethics, and non-retributive approaches to the philosophy of criminal law.
 He has published a variety of articles on these topics in edited volumes and journals including The Philosophical Quarterly, Philosophical Studies, the Canadian Journal of Philosophy, the American Philosophical Quarterly, and the British Journal for the History of Philosophy.

+The 2018 World Philosophy Day speaker at City College was Prof. Taylor Carman of Barnard College, on “Why there can be no science of ourselves.”
 The natural sciences have enjoyed spectacular success and made undeniable progress over the past four centuries.
 By contrast, there have been no enduring and uncontroversial discoveries in the human sciences.
 Why?
 René Descartes thought it was because the mind is not part of physical nature.
 In a similar spirit, Jean-Paul Sartre insisted that human consciousness is a kind of nothing.
 Michel Foucault attributed the failure of the modern sciences of man to the paradoxical construction of their putative object, the historically contingent fiction called “man.”
 Others maintain that cognitive science has already sketched out a theory of human thought and that artificial intelligence will soon be a reality.
 Or perhaps the human brain is just too complex, and we have no idea how it works.
 But there is a deeper reason for the lack of success and progress in the human sciences.
 Any explanatory study of us must define its object on the basis, or as it were through the filter, of the necessarily prescientific self-image – our sense of who we are – that it would then analyze in terms amenable to scientific explanation.

+The 2018 WPD lunch speaker was Simone Gubler.
 What role should forgiveness play in public life?
 In particular, what role should forgiveness play in contexts of transitional and restorative justice – where communities are seeking ways to heal in the aftermath of serious wrongdoing?
 As a potential mechanism of social reconciliation, forgiveness has significant appeal.
 But there are problems with the promise of public forgiveness.
 Simone’s talk surveys three cases of forgiveness that illustrate both what is moving and powerful about private forgiveness, and why it is the sort of thing that we should refrain from seeking to effect, emulate, or facilitate in institutional contexts.
 While forgiveness may be an admirable moral accomplishment in the context of private relationships, it is neither an appropriate nor a practical end of state action.

 The 2017 keynote address was given by Jesse Prinz, of CUNY’s Graduate Center, and was entitled “The genealogy of Western values.”
 Nietzsche argued that some of our most deeply cherished values can be exposed as deeply problematic when we look into their history.
 He was writing in 19th century Germany and focusing on “Christian values.”
 But what about the values that are most enshrined in contemporary “liberal” societies like our own?
 Most Americans, for example, would say they value freedom, equality, democracy, human rights, and empathy.
 Would these cherished values emerge unscathed if we looked at them through a historical lens?
 Perhaps not.
 This talk aims to show that our core values emerged through historical events that are not entirely noble, and they continue to be applied in ways that reflect their troubling past.